ABU Robocon: ABU Robocon 2011

-The ABU Robocon 2011 was held in Bangkok, Thailand on 28 August 2011 where 19 Engineering Colleges from 18 countries participated.
-The Theme for Robocon2011 declared by Thailand was Krathong, Lighting Happiness with Friendship.

-The winner is Dhurakij Pundit University coming from Thailand.
+The ABU Robocon 2011 was held in Bangkok, Thailand on 28 August 2011 where 19 teams from 18 countries participated.
+Russian and Laotian teams competed for the first time.
+The theme was declared by Thailand as "Loy Krathong, Lighting Happiness with Friendship".
+The winner was the team from Dhurakij Pundit University, coming from the host country.

 ABU Robocon 2010

-The ABU Robocon2010 was held in Cairo, Egypt on 22 September 2010 where 18 Engineering Colleges from 17 countries participated.
-The Theme for Robocon 2010 declared by Egypt was Robo-Pharaohs Build Pyramids.

-It was won by University of Electronic Science and Technology of China to give China its 4th overwhelming win.
+The ABU Robocon 2010 was held in Cairo, Egypt on 21 September 2010.
+17 teams from 16 countries participated.
+The theme was declared by Egypt as "Robo-Pharaohs Build Pyramids".
+The Chinese team from University of Electronic Science and Technology of China was the champion.

 ABU Robocon 2009

-The ABU Robocon 2009 was held in Tokyo, Japan on 22 August 2009 with the Theme of Kago, the traditional Japanese palanquin, carried by human beings replaced by robots.
-The winners were a team from China who completed the task consistently in 18 seconds.
+The ABU Robocon 2009 was held in Tokyo, Japan on 22 August 2009.
+20 teams from 19 countries competed.
+Japan declared the theme as "Travel Together for the Victory Drums".
+The winner was the team from Harbin Institute of Technology, China.
+It was the third successive win for China in ABU Robocon.

-It was won by Harbin Institute of Technology to give China its third successive win.

 ABU Robocon 2008

-The ABU Robocon 2008 was held at Maharashtra Institute of Technology (MIT), Pune, India on 31 August 2008, where 17 Engineering Colleges from 16 countries participated.
-The Theme for Robocon 2008 declared by India was Govinda, a traditional Indian Deity who used to play earthly games by capturing Butter/Cheese from heads of Gopis.
+The ABU Robocon 2008 was held at Maharashtra Institute of Technology (MIT), Pune, India on 31 August 2008.
+Total 17 teams from 16 countries participated.
+The theme was Govinda, based on a mythological story of Lord Krishna (a Hindu god) and the annual Dahi Handi festival in Northern India.
+The team from Xi'an Jiaotong University, China was the champion.